 Coach.me is available for iPhone, Android and web.

 Strides is a very well designed app with beautiful graphics and charts.
 This app understands that different kinds of goals require different tracking systems.
 After you decide what goal you want to track you then choose the appropriate tracker: target, habit, average or milestone.
 The dashboard helps you see how you’re doing at a glance in one simple view.

 Habit List helps you track “streaks”—how many times in a row you have completed an action.
 The app provides the ability to create flexible schedules with habits that are to be done on specific days, non-specific days, or intervals.
 For example, you could schedule to go the gym every M/W/F, cook dinner at home three nights a week, or write a weekly blog post.

 Habit List helps you stay on track with reminders and badges, and lets you view trends over time.
 You can set the app to skip habits when you are on vacation or want a break and resume whenever you are ready.

 With the Lifetick web-based app you start by defining your core values.
 After you have identified your values, you define your goals then add the steps required to achieve each goal.
 You can add notes and sync steps with your calendar, and the built-in activity feed gives you a dated journal of all your goal-related activities.
 The multi-user functionality lets you invite others into your goals, adding the benefit of accountability.

-These are just a few of the numerous technology tools that help people track their habits and work towards their goals.
+These are just a few of the numerous technology tools that help people in building habits, track their habits and work towards their goals.
 Are you already using a habit-tracking app you like?
 We would love to hear about it; let us know what works for you!

-If Simply Placed can help you to build habits into your work or life, or help you to make time for what matters most to you, please contact us and ask about our in-person or virtual services.
+Building habits can accelerate your ability to reach goals.
+Whether through private coaching or a membership in our “It’s About Time” program, Simply Placed can help you to build habits into your work or life, or help you to make time for what matters most to you.
+Sign up for a free Discovery Call to learn more.
 We would love to be a resource to you!